sjholton/Kulkarni-Group-Handbook/Classes to Take .md

 - CHE 215 Theoretical and Computational Chemistry
 - CHE 210A Quantum Chemistry
 - CHE 211B Statistical Mechanics
+- ECH 261 (Taught by Professor Faller)
 - STA 220 Data Analysis and Web Technologies

 #### Spring
 - ECS 171/271 Machine Learning (Note: ECS 171 is currectly only available for undergrads, so pick 271 if you want)
+- EMS 298: Intro To Materials Simulation (Taught by Professor Mason)
 - CHE 210B Quantum Chemistry
 - STA 208: Statistical Machine Learning (Note: focus on both theory and application)
-- STA 243 Computational Statistics (Note: useful but R is the only language)
+- STA 243: Computational Statistics (Note: useful but R is the only language)
 - STA 221: High Performance Statistical Computing

 Add ECH/EMS 290 and 299 with Ambar to receive credit for lab work and group meeting (in addition to 290 lecture series in your first year)